-To recognise the diversity of physical settings and landscapes within the Mackenzie Basin and the varying capacity of these to absorb built development.
+To recognise the diversity of physical settings and landscapes within the Mackenzie Basin and the varying capacity of these to absorb further subdivision and residential buildings and domestication. built development.

 - The Basin has a diversity of conditions with a north to south altitude gradient and a west to east rainfall gradient.
 To this can be added the topographic and soil variability of outwash, moraine, valley, lake, hillside and high mountain environments and the variability of closeness to or remoteness from the state highways and other roads.
 Although the term Mackenzie Basin is frequently used (and is used throughout this District Plan) the area being referred to incorporates a number of land forms including the basin proper and areas of moraine valley, upland and range lands and mountains. - The 2007 report "The Mackenzie Basin Landscape: character and capacity" by Graham Densem which assessed the Mackenzie Basin landscape identifies various landscape character areas and sub-areas and describes their characteristics and values.
 The report also contains descriptions of the types of landform and areas where nodes are likely to the most suitable and those where they are unsuitable.
 This is achieved through classification of areas as having high, medium of low vulnerability to absorb development.
 A threshold number of new nodes is specified for landscape character sub-areas within each of the landscape character areas.
-Beyond these thresholds, it is considered that the cumulative impact of nodes will adversely impact on the landscape character and values of these sub-areas and the wider landscape.
+Beyond these thresholds, it is considered that the cumulative impact of nodes will adversely impact on the landscape character, and landscape values and physical attributes of these sub-areas and the wider landscape.
+Council have adopted these thresholds as a tool to ensure that the cumulative impact of building nodes does not reduce the landscape values or change the characters of these subareas.